kolibri/chessboard/README.md

 A (very) simple PGN viewer in JavaScript

-*ATTENTION: I'm not a JS developer.
+*ATTENTION: I'm not a JS/CSS developer.
 I hacked this together only for my purporse.
-So, pull request, suggestions and other kinds of feedback are VERY, VERY welcome!!!*
+So, pull request, suggestions and other kinds of feedback are VERY, VERY welcome!!!
+Just [create an issue](https://github.com/kolibri/chessboard/issues/new) here on github*

 ## Demo